Quick question? Chat with us

 The Remote Work Data Dimension

 For remote and hybrid teams, transport benefits take a different form: data bundles.
 In African markets where broadband penetration is still growing and fixed-line internet is unreliable, monthly data credits for mobile internet access are a genuine lifeline for remote employees.
 A remote engineer in Ibadan or Kisumu who receives a monthly data bundle credit experiences a direct, daily improvement in their ability to do their job.
+For more on this, see our piece on School Fees, Childcare, and Family Benefits: The African Employee Benefit That Creates the Deepest Loyalty.

 Forward-thinking companies are expanding their transport and commute benefit category to include connectivity — recognising that "getting to work" increasingly means "getting online."